fujidana/vscode-spec-data/README.md

 ### Unsupported text encodings for not-in-editor documents

-When a preview whose source editor has been closed is reloaded, the extension tries to load the file contents using the value for `files.encoding` setting ID as the text encoding.
+When a preview whose source editor has been closed is reloaded, the extension tries to load the file contents using the value for `#files.encoding#` setting ID as the text encoding.
-The current implementation does not support several text encodings in this situation and defaults to UTF-8 in these cases.
+The current implementation does not support several text encodings in this situation and defaults to UTF-8 in such cases.
-See GitHub issue fujidana/vscode-spec-command#6 for more details.
+See GitHub issue [fujidana/vscode-spec-command#6](https://github.com/fujidana/vscode-spec-command/issues/6) (another extension) for more details.
-In most cases data files will consist of ASCII characters only.
-Then, it is safely loaded as UTF-8 and the problem does not arise.

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md).

 ## Tips

+### File associations using the file contents

+In addition to a file extension and file pattter, VS Code refers to the first line of a file in order to associate the file with a language (IOW, editor mode).
+A text file starting with `# mode: csv-row` and `# mode: csv-column` is automatically associated with `csv-row` and `csv-column`, respectively.

 ### Make __spec__ output a row-wise CSV file